fverdugo/fverdugo.github.io/research.md

 [^verdugo_2012] F.~Verdugo and P. Díez.
 Computable bounds of functional outputs in linear visco-elastodynamics.  *Computer Methods in Applied Mechanics and Engineering*, 245–246: 313--330, 2012. \doi{10.1016/j.cma.2012.06.016}.

-[^verdugo_2013] F. Verdugo, N. Parés, and P. Díez.
+[^verdugo_2013] **F. Verdugo**, N. Parés, and P. Díez.
 Modal-based goal-oriented error assessment for timeline-dependent quantities in transient dynamics. *Int.
 J. Numer.
 Meth.
 Engng.*, 95(8): 685--720, 2013. \doi{10.1002/nme.4538}.

-[^verdugo_2014a] F. Verdugo, N. Parés, and P. Díez.
+[^verdugo_2014a] **F. Verdugo**, N. Parés, and P. Díez.
 Goal-oriented space-time adaptivity for transient dynamics using a modal description of the adjoint solution. *Comput.
 Mech.*, 54(2): 331--352, 2014. \doi{10.1007/s00466-014-0988-2}.

-[^verdugo_2014b] F. Verdugo, N. Parés, and P. Díez.
+[^verdugo_2014b] **F. Verdugo**, N. Parés, and P. Díez.
 Error Assessment in Structural Transient Dynamics.  *Archives of Computational Methods in Engineering*, 21(1): 59--90, 2014.  \doi{10.1007/s11831-014-9096-x}.

-[^verdugo_2016a] F. Verdugo and W.A.
+[^verdugo_2016a] **F. Verdugo** and W.A.
 Wall.
 Unified computational framework for the efficient solution of n-field coupled problems with monolithic schemes. *Computer Methods in Applied Mechanics and Engineering*, 310: 335--366, 2016.  \doi{10.1016/j.cma.2016.07.016}.

-[^verdugo_2016b] F. Verdugo, C.J.
+[^verdugo_2016b] **F. Verdugo**, C.J.
 Roth, L. Yoshihara, and W.A.
 Wall.
 Efficient solvers for coupled models in respiratory mechanics. *International Journal for Numerical Methods in Biomedical Engineering*, 2016. \doi{10.1002/cnm.2795}.

-[^verdugo_2019] F. Verdugo, A.F.
+[^verdugo_2019] **F. Verdugo**, A.F.
 Martín, and S. Badia.
 Distributed-memory parallelization of the aggregated unfitted finite element method. *Computer Methods in Applied Mechanics and Engineering*, 357, 2019. \doi{10.1016/j.cma.2019.112583}.

+@@